trabe/thymeleaf-rb/README.md

 - `all`: Remove both the containing tag and all its children.
 - `body`: Do not remove the containing tag, but remove all its children.
 - `tag`: Remove the containing tag, but do not remove its children.
 - `all-but-first`: Remove all children of the containing tag except the first one.
-It will let us save some `th:remove="all"` when prototyping.
+It will let us save some `data-th-remove="all"` when prototyping.
 - `none`: Do nothing.
 This value is useful for dynamic evaluation.